Accidents In Public Claims

 How long do I have to make a claim?

 You typically have around 3 years to start your personal injury claim and the time is counted from the date of your accident.
+If the date of your accident is approaching limitation, we can apply for an extension in most cases to ensure you do not lose the right to claim.

 There are exceptions to the three-year rule in some cases, so if you think you might have a claim we advise you to contact us as soon as possible so we can determine your chances for successful compensation.